Godwin-Chacko/London-e-commerce-analysis/README.md

 Insights and recommendations are provided on the following key areas:

 - **Sales Trends Analysis**: Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
-Additional metrics such as product sales volume were also considered to support deeper insights where relevant.
+Additional metrics were also considered to support deeper insights where relevant.

 - **Product Performance**: An analysis of the business's various products and product catergories, understanding their impact on Revenue, orders and returns.